Non-Markovian dynamics under time-translation symmetry

 The proposed structure for the dynamical generator, Eq. \eqref{eq:17}, is simplified in Sec. \ref{sec:gen_form} by imposing the trace preserving property.
-This leads to the final form form for ${\cal L}\b{t}$, given in Eq. \eqref{eq:L_time_independent}.
+This leads to the final form for ${\cal L}\b{t}$, given in Eq. \eqref{eq:L_time_independent}.
 Here we provide an explicit derivation for this result.
-This derivation follows a similar line as Lemma 2.3 of Ref. \cite{gorini1976completely}, which is applied solely to terms including operators of the invariant subspace (second term of Eq. \eqref{eq:17}).
+This derivation follows a similar line as Lemma 2.3 of Ref. \cite{gorini1976completely}.

-We begin by introducing a new operator basis $\{\hat{P}_i\}$ for the invariant subspace (linear combinations of $\{\hat{\Pi}_i\}$), satisfying $\hat{P}_N=\hat{I}/\sqrt{N}$, while the rest of the operators are traceless operators.
+We begin by introducing a new operator basis $\{\hat{P}_i\}$ for the invariant subspace (linear combinations of $\{\hat{\Pi}_i\}$), satisfying $\hat{P}_N=\hat{I}/N$, while the rest of the operators are traceless operators.
 In this basis the source-drain term becomes

 where the matrices $\sb{p_{ij}}$ and $\sb{d_{kl}}$ are related by a unitary transformation.
-For any operator in $\hat{A}\in M\b N$ the action of the source-drain term can be expressed as
+In terms the operator basis